 My favorite burning software is ImgBurn, a great program that supports everything that I require and then some.
-The application has one disadvantage though that becomes apparent if you watch new users work with the program for the first time: It is not that easy to use.
-It is for instance necessary to create a cue file first to burn an audio CD from mp3 files.
+The application has one disadvantage though that becomes apparent if you watch new users work with the program for the first time: it is not that easy to use.
+It is for instance necessary to create a cue file first to burn an audio CD using a bunch of mp3 files.

 I recently helped a friend of mine find a new laptop, as his old one was simply not cutting it anymore.
 I offered to configure the laptop, and one of the few requirements was the installation of a CD and DVD burning software.

-My friend was used to heavyweight programs like Nero Burning Rom or Roxio Creator, and I decided to find a similar free burning app for Windows.
+My friend was used to heavyweight programs like Nero Burning Rom or Roxio Creator, and I decided to find a free burning app for Windows that would support the majority of operations.

-True Burner was mentioned recently by several tech blogs that I read in my RSS news reader, and I decided to give it a try to see if it was a suitable candidate.
+True Burner was mentioned recently on several tech blogs that I read in my RSS news reader, and I decided to give it a try to see if it was a suitable candidate.

 Each available entry is linked from the main interface, leaving no room for confusion.

-The program switches to a similar user friendly interface once a selection has been made by the user.
+The program switches to a similar user friendly interface once a selection has been made.
 It avoids to confuse the user with advanced settings and parameters, and concentrates on the information that are required to burn the data to disc.

-If you take a look at the data DVD screenshot below you see that it displays only a few controls in the window.
-It is possible to add files, folders, name the disc, select the disc size in the lower right corner and select a DVD burner if more than one are installed on the system.
+If you take a look at the data DVD screenshot above for instance, you see that it displays only a few controls in the window.
+It is possible to add files, folders, name the disc, select the disc size in the lower right corner and select a DVD burner if more than one are connected to the system.

-A click on Burn burns the compilation to disk.
+A click on the burn button burns the compilation to disk.
 The program leaves virtually no margin for error, as it limits the choices of the user to a minimum.
 Advanced users may find this irritating at times, but for the average user it is perfect.

 True Burner is the ideal CD and DVD burning software for users who do not want to mess around with advanced configuration options.
 It is a dead simple click and go burning software that offers a comprehensive feature set.